-Girls’/Women’s Competitive Sport Needs to be Affirmed and Trans-Identified Males Need to be Accommodated.
+Girls’/Women’s Competitive Sport Needs to be Affirmed and Males Who Identify as Transgender Need to be Accommodated.

 Sports have been continuously sex-segregated for over 100 years, across disciplines where male sex-linked advantages affect competitive opportunities for females.
 Congress passed Title IX in 1972 and approved its implementing regulations governing competitive sport in educational institutions in 1975, explicitly permitting girls and women’s sport to exist separate from boys’ and men’s sport.
 Law and sports policy makers understood that from the onset of male puberty, male bodies develop such that they are, as a group, faster, stronger, and more powerful than female bodies as a group.
 The performance gap between male and female athletes that emerges from that point typically ranges from 8-20% depending on the sport and event, and “up to 50% where explosive power and complex movement skills are pivotal.”

 Science, Not Ideology, Dictates the Need for Sex Segregation in Sports.

 If competitive sports were not sex-segregated, female athletes would rarely be selected for a team for which males and females try out, be seen in finals or on victory podiums, or experience the fair and safe competition enjoyed by their brothers.
 Congress has long understood the benefits of sport and the benefits of having the opportunity to train, compete and win.
 Repeatedly, Congress has affirmed that it wanted both our sons and our daughters to realize those benefits, which are well-documented in the academic literature.
 Girls and women learn the benefits of teamwork in pursuit of conference, state, and national championships; develop the self-esteem that flows from competent performance of physical skills; experience the life-changing power of competing against the best and standing on the podium; derive confidence borne of testing the limits of strength, speed, skill, and reaction time; and feel the power of personal achievement and public recognition when they are members of varsity and other select teams, and when they set school, meet, and other records of their accomplishments.
 And as sports double as an academic and social tool, these lessons and benefits reverberate well beyond the playing field throughout the lives of all female athletes.